CianMRoche/AstroWiki/Cosmology/Cosmology - Questions.md

-The start of cosmology is super dense.
-I recommend reviewing [[FLRW]] first..
+The start of cosmology is super super dense.
+I recommend reviewing [[FLRW]] first.

 ## 126
 **Summarize the state of the experimental field of 21cm cosmology and what it hopes to accomplish.**